 Full ingredient measurements and directions included in the printable recipe card below.

-- To begin, preheat oven to 400℉.
+Preheat oven to 400℉.
 Prepare a baking sheet with parchment paper and set aside.

-8. Serve baked walleye with lemon wedges and Mediterranean lemon dill rice.
+Top lemon butter fish with diced fresh parsley and spoon lemon butter garlic sauce over fillets.
+Serve baked walleye with lemon wedges and Mediterranean lemon dill rice.

 Note: Cook times will vary based on the thickness of your fish fillets.
 For precision, monitor as the fish cooks using a meat thermometer, or test for flaky fish factor at 12 minutes and add a few minutes baking time, as needed.